 - A fish strike can damage balsa wood

-As described above, the trout magnet body falls horizontally, so allows you to catch fish even when the lure is floating in a fast-flowing river or sinking through the water column directly next to the structure.
+As described above, the trout magnet body falls horizontally, allowing you to catch fish even when the lure is floating in a fast-flowing river or sinking through the water column directly next to the structure.

-This comes in a good-sized box that fits in your tackle box or a fishing vest.
-It is made in the USA from high-quality plastic that won’t tear when a fish strikes.
+This comes in a good-sized box that fits your tackle box or a fishing vest.
+Made in the USA from high-quality plastic that won’t tear when a fish strikes.

 Pros